Dian Fossey: Aftermath

+Rwandan authorities also suspected that Protais Zigiranyirazo, governor of Ruhengeri Prefecture and the senior Rwandan government official attending Fossey's funeral, had ordered Fossey's murder.
+In 2001 he was arrested in Belgium for his alleged role in the planning of the 1994 Rwandan genocide.
+He was convicted in 2008 and acquitted on appeal in 2009.

-Other theories about her murder persist: that the perpetrators were poachers taking revenge, that Zaïrois hit men were hired to kill her for her presumed-valuable research notes, that there were political motives, that she was killed by a panicked burglar who was hired to steal a protective talisman that Fossey had taken from a poacher, that her killer was hired by a person or group whose interests would be negatively affected by Fossey's campaign to prevent exploitation of the Parc National de Volcans, or that Fossey had potentially damning evidence of gold-smugglers.
+Other theories about her murder persist: that the perpetrators were poachers taking revenge; that Zairian hit-men were hired to kill her for her presumably valuable research notes; that there were political motives; that she was killed by a panicked burglar, who was hired to steal a protective talisman that Fossey had taken from a poacher; that her killer was hired by a person or group whose interests would be negatively affected by Fossey's campaign to prevent exploitation of the Volcanoes National Park; that Fossey had potentially damning evidence of gold smugglers.

-A will purporting to be Fossey's bequeathed all of her estate (including the proceeds from the film Gorillas in the Mist) to the Digit Fund to underwrite anti-poaching patrols.
+A will purporting to be Fossey's bequeathed all of her estate, including the proceeds from the film Gorillas in the Mist, to the Digit Fund to underwrite anti-poaching patrols.
 Fossey did not mention her family in the will, which was unsigned.
 Her mother, Hazel Fossey Price, successfully challenged the will.
-New York State Supreme Court Justice Swartwood threw out the will and awarded the estate to her mother, including about $4.9 million in royalties from a recent book and upcoming movie, stating that the document "was simply a draft of her purported will and not a will at all."
+New York State Supreme Court Justice Swartwood threw out the will and awarded the estate to her mother, including about $4.9 million in royalties from a recent book and upcoming movie, stating that the document "was simply a draft of her purported will and not a will at all".
 Price said she was working on a project to preserve the work her daughter had done for the mountain gorillas in Rwanda.

-In 2001, Protais Zigiranyirazo, who was suspected of ordering Fossey's murder, was arrested in Belgium for his alleged role in the planning of the 1994 Rwandan genocide.